Please email firstname.lastname@example.org or call (516) 883-4400 ext.1409 for an appointment to access the collection.

 – These collections are comprised of original documents, printed matter and photographs relating to the nautical history of Port Washington, New York and surrounding areas.
 Subjects and individuals include: Clam boats; Fall River Line Pottery; Nathaniel Herreshoff; Manhasset Bay Yacht Club; Purdy Boat Company; and Victor A. Romagna.
 3 boxes and 1 volume; ca. 1923-2003.

-Photographs, personal and legal papers, manuscripts, memorabilia, and correspondence relating to William Navin and his family.
+– Photographs, personal and legal papers, manuscripts, memorabilia, and correspondence relating to William Navin and his family.
+5 boxes and oversized material; 1900-2000.

 North Hempstead Library Association